Lebăda Vest oil field

 The Lebăda Vest oil field is an oil field located on the continental shelf of the Black Sea.
 It was discovered in 1980 and developed by Petrom.
 It began production in 1993 and produces oil.
-The total proven reserves of the Lebăda Vest oil field are around 50 million barrels (6.8×106tonnes), and production is centered on 10000 oilbbl/d.
-The field also produces around 35.8 million cubic feet/day (1×105m³) of gas and has reserves of 200 billion cubic feet (5.7×109m³).
+The total proven reserves of the Lebăda Vest oil field are around 50 million barrels (6.8 million tonnes), and production is centered on 10000 oilbbl/d.
+The field also produces around 35.8 million cubic feet/day (100,000 m3/d) of gas and has reserves of 200 billion cubic feet (5.7 billion m3).